pypa/distlib/docs/reference.rst

       This attribute is the same as the path for file-based resource.
       For resources in a .zip file, the relevant resource is extracted to a file in a cache in the file system, and the name of the cached file is returned.
-This is for use with APIs that need file names or to be able to access data through OS-level file handles.
+This is for use with APIs that need file names, or need to be able to access data through OS-level file handles.
+See the :class:`~distlib.resources.Cache` documentation for more
+      information about the cache.

    Methods: